 Big Joe’s BBQ Pulled Pork with Purple Apple Coleslaw

-Who doesn’t like barbequed pulled pork?
-I have learned that the most important factor in cooking great barbeque is time.
+Who doesn’t like barbecued pulled pork?
+I have learned that the most important factor in cooking great barbecue is time.
 Nice and easy, slow down, let the great rubs and sauces permeate the meat.
 It will be flavorful and tender with a mouth-watering taste that will make you wish you cooked more often.